-This vintage recipe for wilted lettuce with bacon is the perfect way to eat leaf lettuce from the garden.
+This classic recipe for wilted lettuce with bacon is the perfect way to eat leaf lettuce from the garden.
 The warm bacon dressing is a little sweet, tangy and savory all at once.
-It’s the perfect mix!
+It’s the perfect mix.

 There is just something about the slightly sweet and really simple salad that draws me in.
 Of course the bacon doesn’t hurt!

 I can’t help but wonder if the first version of this salad was a mistake though.
-A hurried cook realized they ran out of oil and used hit bacon grease perhaps?
+A hurried cook realized they ran out of oil and used hot bacon grease perhaps?

 Then after a bite they were hooked?!
 Who knows?
 No matter the origin, it’s a tasty creation.

 My husband was quite pleased with it as well.
 He isn’t a huge salad fan and normally only eats them loaded with toppings.

 But this classic wilted lettuce salad recipe won him over in spite himself.
 Every time I make it, he is surprised how much he likes it.

 I think most recipes have you include the onions raw.
 I am not a huge fan of raw onions, so I like to cook them until they are just translucent in the bacon grease and just stir them in as part of the dressing.